makersmansion/makersmansion/src/weekly/2022/week-30/index.md

 Goals, plans, strategies, interviews, tasks, deadlines.
 All cool, all important!
 So is the 5 o'clock tea.

-Take a break, look around, breath.
+Take a break, look around, breathe.
 Live the moment, feel the vibe, match the energy.

 The odds of you being born are **at least 1 in 400 trillion**.
 It's all I got to say this week ❤️